- Find out about beach swimming advisories?

 - Find out about coastal critters?

 - Get a job with DNR?

 Welcome to Georgia’s Coastal Resources Division Website

 Coastal Georgia is a region rich in history, beauty, mystery and natural wonders.
 Cultures have mixed here for ages, just as the rivers mix with the sea.
 With its large tidal ranges, vast salt marshes and picturesque barrier islands, coastal Georgia has drawn people throughout history.

 The Coastal Resources Division is the state agency entrusted to manage Georgia's coastal marshes, beaches, waters, and marine fisheries resources for the benefit of present and future generations.
 The Division's service area extends from the inland reach of the tidal waters to three miles offshore.

-This serves as a notification from the Georgia Department of Natural Resources of the issuance of a Letter of Permission (LOP) to SEABAR to host a three day event with related amenities in the parking lot between of 16th Street and 18th Street on Tybee Island no sooner Monday, October 6, 2014 through Tuesday, October 14, 2014.
+This serves as a notification from the Georgia Department of Natural Resources of the issuance of a Letter of Permission (LOP) to SEABAR to host this one day event with related amenities in the roundabout at the eastern terminus of 16th Street on February 13, 2015.
+The temporary project will begin February 13, 2015 and be completed February 15, 2015.